AbdullahKaram-Dev/laravel-migration-sorter/README.md

 ## License

 This package is open-sourced software licensed under the MIT license.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](https://github.com/AbdullahKaram-Dev/laravel-migration-sorter/blob/master/LICENSE.md) file for more details.

 ## Support